polygon-io/go-app-ticker-wall/README.md

 Configuration of the applications are achieved via cli flags > env variables > configuration file.
 The application will search for a configuration file with the name of 'tickerwall' which can be in .yml, .json or .toml format.
 Environment variables overwrite config file settings, and command line flags overwrite env variables.

-# Prerequisites

-## Linux

-On linux, the application requires X11.
-So you will need: `libgl1-mesa-dev` and `xorg-dev` packages.

-## Mac

-No additional packages are required for Mac.

-# Windows

-Not sure, haven't been able to test it.

 # Updating settings

 You can use the cli to update attributes of the cluster in real-time.
 Here are some examples: